Your patient record

 Health and Social care teams providing you with integrated care and support may also access your care plans with your permission.

 The NHS currently uses your information in an anonymous and safe way to:

-This notice is intended to inform you about the type of patient information that NHS West London CCG holds, how that information might be used, with whom we may share that information, and how we ensure it is kept secure.
+For an example template of that notice please click here.
+This notice is intended to inform you about the type of patient information that NHS Hounslow CCG holds, how that information might be used, with whom we may share that information, and how we ensure it is kept secure.

 Frequently Asked Questions

-If this document does not answer your question, or you would like to feedback, please send an email to firstname.lastname@example.org or call 0800 881 5209.
+If this document does not answer your question, or you would like to feedback call 0800 881 5209.

 External Links & Documents